bhumphrey0x20/Vehicle-Detection-and-Tracking/writeup.md

 <img src="https://raw.githubusercontent.com/bhumphrey0x20/Vehicle-Detection-and-Tracking/master/output_images/notcar_test_img_hog.png" height="480" width="640" />

-For feature extraction the function `single_img_features()` wraps up the HOG, spatial, and histogram features functions.
+For feature extraction the function `single_img_features()` wraps up the HOG, spatial, and histogram feature functions.
 Parameters chosen for the additional features are listed in Table 2.
-The function `bin_spatial()` outputs spatial features by simply resizing the input YCrCb images to 16x16 pixels then lists the values in a single vector array.
-Histogram features were obtained using `color_hist()` to create histograms  of all three channels using a bin size of 32 (original training was performed using 16 bins, however during video processing this was changed to 32 to reduce false positives).
-The histograms were then concatenated together.
-Figures 3-5 shows the YCrCb, spatial features and histogram features of a sample test image.
+The function `bin_spatial()` outputs spatial features by simply resizing the input YCrCb images to 16x16 pixels then converts the image into a single vector array.
+Histogram features were obtained using `color_hist()` using a bin size of 32 (original training was performed using 16 bins, however during video processing this was changed to 32 to reduce false positives).
+Figures 3-5 shows the YCrCb test sample image and its respective spatial features and histogram features plots.

-[Table 1: Spatial, Histogram Features for Classifier]
+[Table 2: Spatial, Histogram Features for Classifier]

 | Feature Parameters | Values   |